abhinav7693ngh/Domes.js/README.md

 * UWUD Graph (Unweighted Undirected Graph).
 * UWD Graph (Unweighted Directed Graph).
-* UWD Graph (Weighted Undirected Graph).
+* WUD Graph (Weighted Undirected Graph).
 * WD Graph (Weighted Directed Graph).

 We are storing two things in our Graph Node.

 * **Value** - This can be anything apart from undefined.
 * **ID** - This is what we are using to identify nodes uniquely.
-In graphs we are giving these IDs by ourself unlike Binary Search Tree in which these are automatically handled.
+In graphs we are giving these IDs by ourself unlike in Binary Search Tree where these are automatically handled.

-***Important -*** **We can derive these ID as vertex of the graph.**
+***Important -*** **You can derive these ID as vertex in the graph.**

 We have two formats of storing these IDs

 1. Number
 2. String

-So while making any type of graph we have to specify the format of ID by passing a argument in the constructor of graph in order to configure i.e. 1 for ID in number format, 2 for ID in string format.
+So while making any type of graph we have to specify the format of ID by passing an argument in the constructor of graph in order to configure i.e. 1 for ID in number format, 2 for ID in string format.

 ### Unweighted Undirected Graph

-You can make Unweighted Undirected Graph object in following ways.
+You can make Unweighted Undirected Graph object using new keyword as shown below.

 ```javascript
     const my_UWUDGraph = new domes.UWUDGraph(1);